-During these times, you can better appreciate the richness of the forest and take part in the several activities which you can do within the park.
+During these times, you can better appreciate the richness of the forest and take part in the several activities you can do within the park.

-About 6,000 mm of rain is experienced in Tortuguero National Park all throughout the year.
+About 6,000 mm of rain is experienced in Tortuguero National Park throughout the year.
 June, July, and December are the wettest months in the area.

 2. Manuel Antonio National Park